Omisha3301/ThermalVideoComponentTracking_miniproject/README.md

 - The program will process the video frame-by-frame, analyzing connected components and computing their dominant frequencies.
 - After every 512 frames, tracked components and their dominant frequencies, will be printed.
 - The processed video with overlay will be saved as 'Thresh_overlay_frame.mp4' in the same directory.
-- After the video is stopped, a DataFrame containing the frame ranges, component labels, and dominant frequencies below 1 Hz will be displayed.
+- After the video is stopped, a DataFrame containing the frame range, component label, and dominant frequency of 4 connected components below 1 Hz will be displayed.

 ## Acknowledgement
 I would like to express my gratitude to Prof. Nipun Batra for this opportunity.
 I also wish to thank the project lead, Mr. Rishiraj Adhikary, for responding to all my queries and giving me helpful advice and suggestions.
-These tasks motivated me to learn more about image processing and analog signals.
+This task motivated me to learn more about image processing and analog signals.
 ## References
 -  [https://pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/](https://pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/)
 -  [https://www.geeksforgeeks.org/python-opencv-connected-component-labeling-and-analysis/](https://www.geeksforgeeks.org/python-opencv-connected-component-labeling-and-analysis/)